Rajma Masala Recipe: Punjabi Dhaba Style with Ghee

 - Mix well.

 - Lower heat to minimum.
-Cover and simmer for 15-20 minutes.
-The flavors need this time to marry.
+Cover and simmer 15-20 minutes for flavors to marry.

 Best Ghee for Rajma Tadka - Authentic Urban

-The final taste of Rajma Chawal depends on that last spoon of raw Ghee you drizzle on top.
-Our A2 Ghee has the perfect grainy texture and nutty aroma for that nostalgic Dhaba flavor.
+The final taste of Rajma Chawal depends on that last spoon of raw ghee you drizzle on top.
+Our A2 Ghee has the grainy texture and nutty aroma for nostalgic dhaba flavor.

 ✅ Free Delivery • 🛡️ 100% Guarantee • 🔬 Lab-Tested